SSI and Social Security Disability

-SSI and Disability are federal programs that help people who cannot work because of a disability.
-You are eligible if your disability:
+SSI and Social Security disability are federal programs that help people who cannot work because of a disability.
+You are eligible if your disability

-- Keeps you from working for a year or more, or
+- prevents you from working for a year or more, or

 What kinds of disabilities qualify?

 You will qualify if you have any of the following:

 - makes it hard for you to walk, sit, stand, lift, or carry; or